pmlmodelling/nctoolkit/README.md

 # nctoolkit - Efficient and intuitive tools for analyzing netCDF data in Python

-nctoolkit is a comprehensive Python package for analyzing individual netCDF data.
+nctoolkit is a comprehensive Python (3.6 and above) package for analyzing netCDF data.

 Core abilities include:
    - Clipping to spatial regions